naman14/blog.naman-dwivedi.in/_posts/2020-04-13-Building APKs from Slack and CircleCI.md

 comments: true
 related: false
 permalink: building-apks-slack
 excerpt: For small teams or small projects, it might not be easy to have full self hosted CI/CD pipelines for building apks.
 Sharing apks within the team for testing purposes might also be difficult.
-With a simple Slack app and CircleCI integration in the project, we can have automated apk building and anyone from can trigger the build from Slack for a branch and build variant.
+With a simple Slack app and CircleCI integration in the project, we can have automated apk building and anyone can trigger the build from Slack for a branch and build variant.
 ---
 For small teams or small projects, it might not be easy to have full self hosted CI/CD pipelines for building apks.
 Sharing apks within the team for testing purposes might also be difficult.
-With a simple Slack app and CircleCI integration in the project, we can have automated apk building and anyone from can trigger the build from Slack for a branch and build variant.
+With a simple Slack app and CircleCI integration in the project, we can have automated apk building and anyone can trigger the build from Slack for a branch and build variant.

 ------